msanyang19/Gen-Meme/README.md

 # Gen-Meme
-Gen memes is an web application that user can use to generate random memes
+Gen memes is a web application that users can use to generate random memes.